appserver-io/appserver/_docs/servlet-engine.md

 ## Bootstrapping a Servlet

 As described before, bootstrapping a framework with every request is a very expensive procedure when doing it again and again.
-Using an application server with a Servlet-Engine has major advantages.
+Using an application server with a Servlet Engine has major advantages.
 First, parsing configuration like the `@Route` annotation is done only once when the application server starts.
 Secondly, you have the possibility to do all expensive steps in an `ìnit()` method that will be invoked by the application server when the servlet is instanciated and initialized at startup.
 The next section extends our previous example.